bitwarden/passwordless-docs/src/guide/api.md

 {
-  "purpose": "access-secrets-purpose", // identifying string give context to the specific authentication "timeToLive": "00:03:00", // timespan the token is valid for "userVerificationRequirement": "preferred" // requirement for if the user has to verify they're allowed to use an authenticator
+  "purpose": "access-secrets-purpose", // identifying string give context to the specific authentication "timeToLive": "00:03:00", // timespan the token is valid for "userVerificationRequirement": "preferred", // requirement for if the user has to verify they're allowed to use an authenticator
   "performedBy": "user_123" // user identifier to track changes to the configuration }
 ```